 Gynecomastia is defined as the appearance of a female like breast in a male.
 It is related to excess proliferation of breast tissue due to an imbalance of the sex hormones estrogen and testosterone.
 While it is a benign condition that will not physically harm the individual, it can have a profound negative impact mentally.
-It’s important for men with gynecomastia to seek treatment.
+It’s important for men with gynecomastia to seek treatment in the form of gynecomastia surgery.
 Gynecomastia typically presents as two-sided or “bilateral” growth, but in small percentage of men (less than 5-10%), it can present as single-sided “unilateral” or asymmetrical gynecomastia.
 Like bilateral gynecomastia, unilateral gynecomastia is a benign condition that is no different in terms of diagnosis and treatment.
 Unilateral gynecomastia is harder for men to deal with compared to the symmetrical or bilateral type.

 What Causes Unilateral Gynecomastia?